 E-commerce companies like Amazon or Alibaba deal with millions of transactions every day.
 Every single one of these transactions generates data.
 This includes customer information, purchase details, time of purchase, method of payment, and much more.
 Additionally, data is generated from customer reviews, clickstreams, website logs, and third-party sources.

 This data’s sheer volume is enormous, fitting the first V of Big Data.
 E-commerce companies leverage advanced data processing and storage tools to harness this data’s potential.
-For instance, distributed computing systems like Hadoop enable storing and processing large data sets across computing clusters.
-By effectively managing and analyzing these vast volumes of data, companies can uncover buying patterns, customer preferences, and trends, accordingly shaping their marketing strategies and offerings.
+For instance, distributed computing systems like Hadoop enable the storing and processing large data sets across computing clusters.
+By effectively managing and analyzing these vast volumes of data, companies can uncover buying patterns, customer preferences, and trends, shaping their marketing strategies and offerings accordingly.

 E-commerce Industry and Big Data Velocity